Bibliographies and lists of linguistic articles

 Doctoral theses and Masters’ dissertations

-ESF hosts a list of Italian theses and dissertations relating to Esperanto, compiled by Alessandra Madella, (PDF download in Esperanto).
+ESF hosts a list of Italian theses and dissertations relating to Esperanto, compiled by Alessandra Madella, (PDF download in Esperanto and Italian).
 The dissertations are kept as files at the digital library of the Italian Federation, and as paper copies at the National Library of Esperanto in Massa.